particle-iot/docs/src/content/hardware/wi-fi/p2-first-board.md

 - Voltage regulator
 - Breakout pins for GPIO and ports

+Another option is the [P2 reference design](https://github.com/particle-iot/p2-reference-design) which is a full breakout board with additional Feather sockets that are compatible with the Photon 2.

 ## Basic design

 The P2 base board in this tutorial is about as simple as you can build.
 It does not have a fuel gauge or PMIC, and is powered by USB only, with no battery support.
 There will be other tutorials for more complex power supply designs.